jwoehr/ibmi-mcp-server/RELEASING.md

 1. Check GitHub Actions logs
 2. Review npm publish logs
+3. Verify Release environment configuration
-3. Consult this documentation
+4. Consult this documentation
-4. Ask in the team chat or create an issue
+5. Ask in the team chat or create an issue